Pythians/Pythians.github.io/_featured_categories/example.md

 ---
 # Featured tags need to have the `list` layout.
-#layout: list
+layout: list

 # The title of the tag's page.
-#title: Example
+title: Example

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-#slug: example
+slug: exp

 # (Optional) Write a short (~150 characters) description of this featured tag.
-#description: >
+description: >
-#  This is a featured category, which have their own page.
+  This is a featured category, which have their own page.
-#  Check out `_featured_tags/example.md` to learn how to create your own.
 ---